erleiuat/fiction-bot/README.md

 - "bot" contains all the Python-Scripts which will run your ingame-bot.
 - "mapLocation" is a simple service turning coordinates into images with markers.
 - "mineManager" will take track of all the mines being placed on the map.
 Over Discord you can then see if someone places a mine somewhere they shouldn't.
+(Is currently disabled everywhere in code since it caused errors when only using the discord-functions)
 - "userManager" will track every little information about your players.
 Every single message they send and kill they make will be processed and later on saved into a JSON file by this service.

 ### I don't have a clue how this thing rly works anymore